Skip to main content

 Some patients notice mild gas, bloating, or stool changes during the first 1 to 2 weeks of PHGG.
 This usually settles as the microbiome adapts.
 If symptoms get worse and stay worse, that often suggests significant SIBO that needs treatment first, before adding fiber.

 Many of my Philly patients eat irregularly, drink coffee on the go, and have desk-heavy schedules that work against gut motility.
-PHGG is invisible in your morning coffee or water bottle, requires no chewing or texture tolerance, and quietly supports the microbiome through long workdays.
-For people who want to "set it and forget it," it is the easiest fiber tool we use.
+PHGG is invisible in your morning coffee or water bottle, requires no chewing or texture tolerance, and slowly supports the microbiome through long workdays.
+For people who want to set it and forget it, it is the easiest fiber tool we use.

 Related Intelligence